Donald Trump Decries FBI ‘Scum,’ Says He Is Doing ‘Big Damage’ To Deep State

 — Aaron Rupar (@atrupar) October 3, 2019

-In fact, according to AP, Trump has appointed more lobbyists to his cabinet in four years than former presidents George W. Bush and Barack Obama did in eight, ensuring that lobbyists regulated and oversee the industries they have ties to.
+In fact, according to AP, Trump has appointed more lobbyists to his cabinet in four years than former presidents George W. Bush and Barack Obama did in eight, ensuring that lobbyists regulate and oversee the industries they have ties to.

 Similarly, other analyses have suggested, Trump’s 2017 Tax and Jobs Act — the most aggressive corporate tax cut in American history — has not done much for ordinary Americans, helping corporations and billionaires reap record profits.